No sign Syria is handing over remaining chemical weapons

 The agreement with Russia and the United States averted Western military strikes threatened in response to the worst chemical weapons atrocity in decades, which has been blamed by Washington on Assad's government.

-His government, which denies the allegation and blames the rebels, still has roughly 7 percent of 1,300 tonnes it declared to the OPCW, enough highly toxic material to carry out a large-scale attack.
+His government, which denies the allegation and blames the rebels, still has roughly 7 percent of 1,300 metric tons it declared to the OPCW, enough highly toxic material to carry out a large-scale attack.

-OPCW inspectors investigating earlier allegations of chemical weapon use in Syria were fired at by snipers, and shells and rockets landed near their hotels.
+The most toxic chemicals are to be destroyed onboard the Cape Ray, a converted U.S. cargo ship, after being dropped off by Norwegian and Danish vessels now waiting in the Mediterranean.

-"The alleged use of chlorine in Syria is of grave concern to the OPCW and the international community,” Uzumcu said.
-"All efforts should be made, by all parties to the conflict, to enable safe access for our team enabling it to conduct its important work."
+The remaining bulk chemicals are to go to commercial destruction facilities in Britain, Finland and Germany.

-(Additional reporting by Dominic Evans in Beirut and Louis Charbonneau at the United Nations; Editing by Mark Heinrich and Philippa Fletcher)
+(Additional reporting by Dominic Evans in Beirut and Louis Charbonneau at the United Nations; Editing by Mark Heinrich)